cast-org/figuration/docs/layout/grid.md

 - Grid tiers are based on minimum widths, meaning they apply to that one tier and all those above it (e.g., `.col-sm-4` applies to small, medium, large, and extra large devices).
 - You can use predefined grid classes or Sass mixins for more semantic markup.

+Be aware of the limitations and [bugs around flexbox](https://github.com/philipwalton/flexbugs), like the [inability to use some HTML elements as flex containers](https://github.com/philipwalton/flexbugs#9-some-html-elements-cant-be-flex-containers).

 Sounds good?
 Great, let's move on to seeing all that in an example.

 ## Quick Start Example

-If you're using Figuration's compiled CSS, this the example you'll want to start with.
+This example creates three equal-width columns on small, medium, large, and extra large devices using our [predefined grid classes](#predefined-classes).
+Those columns are centered in the page with the parent `.container`.

+Examples further down the page include some row and column colors to give a better visual example of their relationship.

 {% example html %}
 <div class="container">
   <div class="row">
     <div class="col-sm-4">
-      1 of 3
+      Fisrt column
     </div>
     <div class="col-sm-4">
-      1 of 3
+      Second column
     </div>
     <div class="col-sm-4">
-      1 of 3
+      Third column
     </div>
   </div>
 </div>
 {% endexample %}

-The above example creates three equal-width columns on small, medium, large, and extra large devices using our [predefined grid classes](#predefined-classes).
-Those columns are centered in the page with the parent `.container`.

 ## Grid Options